simov/markdown-viewer/README.md

 > Access to all subdomains for a given hostname can be enabled by using a wildcard `https://*.githubusercontent.com`

-> Access to all ports on `localhost` can be enabled by specifying `http://localhost`, and access only to a specific port by specifying `http://localhost:3000`
+> Access to all ports on `localhost` can be enabled by adding `http://localhost`.
+> Access to a specific port can be enabled by adding `http://localhost:3000`

 ## Allow on All Sites